 Kenney joined PG&E in 2015 as Vice President of Regulatory Relations.

-Robert has over 25 years of experience developing, analyzing and implementing public policy at the local and state levels and over 15 years of experience litigating complex cases in federal and state courts and administrative tribunals.
+Kenney has over thirty years of experience developing, analyzing and implementing public policy at the local and state levels and twenty years of experience litigating complex cases in federal and state courts and administrative tribunals.

-Prior to joining PG&E, Robert was Chairman of the Missouri Public Service Commission, where he led a 190-person agency, presiding over numerous complex proceedings deciding rate increases, mergers and acquisitions, transmission siting, resource adequacy, and implementation of Missouri's Renewable Energy Standard and Energy Efficiency Investment Act.
+Prior to joining PG&E, Kenney was Chairman of the Missouri Public Service Commission (PSC), where he led a 190-person agency, presiding over numerous complex proceedings deciding rate increases, mergers and acquisitions, transmission siting, resource adequacy, and implementation of Missouri's Renewable Energy Standard and Energy Efficiency Investment Act.
 During his tenure, he emerged as a nationally recognized leader in public utility law and regulation and public policy development and implementation, serving on the Board of Directors of the National Association of Regulatory Utility Commissioners (NARUC) and as President of the Organization of MISO States (OMS).
-While at the Missouri PSC, Robert lead efforts to institute best practices in consumer education and outreach and to enhance legal education related to public utility law and regulation.
+While at the Missouri PSC, Kenney led efforts to institute best practices in consumer education and outreach and to enhance legal education related to public utility law and regulation.

-Prior to his appointment to the Missouri PSC, Robert served as Chief of Staff to the Missouri Attorney General.
-Previously, Robert was a shareholder at the Polsinelli law firm, where he practiced in the commercial and business litigation practice group.
+Prior to his appointment to the Missouri PSC, Kenney served as Chief of Staff to the Missouri Attorney General.
+Previously, Kenney was a shareholder at the Polsinelli law firm, where he practiced in the commercial and business litigation practice group.

-Robert remains committed to public service and civic engagement, serving on the board of the Museum of the African Diaspora (MoAD).
-Robert holds a bachelor's degree in political science from Hampton University and a law degree from Saint Louis University School of Law.
+Kenney remains committed to public service and civic engagement, serving on the board of the Museum of the African Diaspora (MoAD) in San Francisco.
+He also sits on the board of the Silicon Valley Leadership Group and is a member of the American Association for Blacks in Energy.
+Kenney holds a bachelor's degree in political science from Hampton University and a law degree from Saint Louis University School of Law.